mlennox/eslint-formatter-complexity/README.md

 ### Cyclomatic complexity

-Any errors or warnings that are generated as a result of cyclomatic complexity - the eslint rule, `complexity` - are weighted with a higher importance, pushing any files
+Any errors or warnings that are generated as a result of cyclomatic complexity - the eslint rule, `complexity` - are weighted with a higher importance, pushing any files with cyclomatic complexity higher in the list.

+The image above is generated from the example code files provided in the `example` folder.
+You can see that the file `a.notsobad.js` has 1 warning and 1 error and should therefore be listed above the file `c.cyclomatic.js` which has just one error.
+However, the error comes from cyclomatic complexity and is thus weighted more important resulting in the file appearing higher in the list.

 ## Configuration